matthewmechtly/CS519_Vis_Ballers/README.md

 ## How to Install

+This application is available to use with (very) limited resources at http://mmechtly.pythonanywhere.com.
+It will continue to be viewable until my free account expires.

-Clone the repo, then create a virtual env or conda environment using the `requirements.txt` file.
+Alternatively, clone the repo, then create a virtual env or conda environment using the `requirements.txt` file.
 Launch locally or wherever else desired

 ## How to Use

 Cycle between the various 3 tabs by clicking on the tab names.
 On each tab, selections exists that can further filter what data to look at.

 ## Credits